deathbeam/dotfiles/README.md

     ~/.awesomedotrc/install
 ```

-I recommend to install [Hack for Powerline](https://github.com/powerline/fonts/tree/master/Hack) font.
-It is awesome for programming and also supports special symbols used in Bash theme we are using here and Vim config is also configured to try to use it when available.
+I recommend to install [Hack](http://sourcefoundry.org/hack/) font.
+It is awesome for programming and runs in Vim really fast.
+I personally like DejaVu Sans Mono more, but it really slows down my Vim (for some unknown reason) so I am sticking to Hack.
+All my configurations tries to load Hack font if possible, otherwise they tries couple other good fonts and falls back to some common one if none is found.
 To install Firefox theme, use [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) and enter this URL to `Install from URLs`:

 ```